KeatonDunsford/docs/developer/docs/hoon/basic.md

 # Basic types

-A `span` is a set of nouns and an interpretation of these nouns.
+A Hoon type is a set of nouns and an interpretation of these nouns.
-Officially, we don't use the word "type" in Hoon.
-But if we had to say "type," it would mean `span`.

-## Type, span and mold
+## Type and mold

-There is no Hoon syntax for a span.
-The programmer never defines a span explicitly.
-It is always produced as the inferred range of an expression (`twig`).
+There is no Hoon syntax for a type.
+The programmer never defines a type explicitly.
+It is always produced as the inferred range of a hoon.

 But we still need simple, well-formed expressions that produce regular and well-shaped ranges, for three reasons.